jeremyhilado/seir-224-project-2/readme.md

 Feedback will be returned to you by **6:00 pm, Wednesday, September 2nd**.

 Note that instructors will *not* be grading on a numbered scale this time.
-Projects will simply be either "meets or exceeds expectations" or "does not meet expectations".
+Projects will simply be either "meets", "does not meet", or "exceeds expectations".

 ---